isomerpages/ago-test/_who-we-are/Vision, Mission, Core Values.md

 ---
 ![](/images/PageBanner1.jpg)

-**Our Vision**&nbsp;is to be a respected national audit institution – Professional, Independent, Effective.
+**Our Vision** is to be a respected national audit institution – Professional, Independent, Effective.

 **Our Mission**&nbsp;is to audit and report to the President and Parliament on the proper accounting and use of public resources so as&nbsp;to enhance public accountability and help strengthen the financial governance of the public service.
 <br>